jessewashburn/enrollment-airtable-exercise/README.md

 ## Overview

 This repository contains my solution to a technical exercise focused on cleaning, structuring, and reviewing enrollment data using Airtable.
-The goal of the exercise is to support a high-level review of program engagement and participation patterns across cities.
+The goal of the exercise is to support a high-level review of program engagement and participation patterns across cities, program centers, and individual course offerings.

 ---